 Although under the amended UCPA, the term “reasonable efforts” was removed from the “secrecy” requirement and the term “maintain” was changed to “manage”, the current UCPA still requires the “secrecy” of information.
 Since the trade secret owner needs to exert efforts in whatever form to satisfy this requirement, the prevailing view in academia is that even under the current UCPA, a certain level of effort is required to meet the “secrecy” requirement (Sang Jo Jong, Annotation to Unfair Competition Prevention Act, Pakyoungsa 2020 at 315 – 316).

-The disclosure of a trade secret to employees could undermine the possibility of protection for the trade secret since it could increase the risk of making the information known to public and/or undermining the “secrecy” requirement.
-To maintain trade secret protection, it would be recommendable for the employer to advise employees that the information is confidential and proprietary and constitutes a trade secret, regularly hold education for employees and obtain confidentiality or nondisclosure agreements from the employees.
+The disclosure of a trade secret to employees could undermine the possibility of protection for the trade secret since it could increase the risk of making the information known to the public and/or undermining the “secrecy” requirement.
+To maintain trade secret protection, it would be recommendable for the employer to advise employees that the information is confidential and proprietary and constitutes a trade secret, regularly hold education for employees and obtain confidentiality or non-disclosure agreements from the employees.

 Trade secrecy of the information cannot be denied merely because independent discovery or reverse engineering is possible.
 However, independent discovery or reverse engineering of a publicly available product does not constitute a trade secret misappropriation.
 The entity engaged in an independent discovery or reverse engineering actually bears the burden to present concrete proof that it obtained the relevant information by independent discovery or reverse engineering as a defence in the trade secret misappropriation lawsuit.